s3p0ms/EasyChatOSC/README.md

 Enter "[socket]" to be recognized as the location where the content sent by the socket is placed.

 The recommended minimum sending interval is 1.5s, I usually use 2.5s

-By default, the first 8 characters of the window name are intercepted.
-The comments in the code are fake.
-I changed them manually.

 This can be achieved as follows